-This guideline is exclusively applicable to single car-to-car rear-end collisions occurring at low speeds.
-Further refinement of this definition could lead to a narrower scope.
+This guideline is exclusively applicable to occupants involved in single car-to-car rear-end or reverse collisions occurring at low speeds.
 It is important to note that intricate crash scenarios, such as multiple collisions, lie beyond the purview of this document.

-From a biomechanical vantage point, a rear-end collision imposes a load on the cervical spine due to impact from the rear.
+From a biomechanical vantage point, the cervical spine of the occupant in the struck vehicle during rear-end collisions or in the striking vehicle during reverse collisions is subjected to a load due to the impact from the rear.
 This engenders differential movement between the torso and the head.
 Broadly, alterations in the occupant's motion are invariably transmitted sequentially: from the lower seatback in the pelvic region, then through the upper seatback encompassing the torso or shoulder region, and ultimately through the head restraints to reach the head itself.

+Thatcham Research

-Thatcham Research Head supported by the head restraint (2) Acceleration of the torso by the seatback (1) Transmission of force from the structure to the seat bracket
+- Head supported by the head restraint - 2 Acceleration of the torso by the seatback

+(1) Transmission of force from the structure to the seat bracket